apache/drill/_docs/data-sources-and-file-formats/030-deploying-and-using-a-hive-udf.md

 To set up the UDF:

 1. Register Hive.
 [Register a Hive storage plugin]({{ site.baseurl }}/docs/registering-hive/) that connects Drill to a Hive data source.
-2. In Drill 0.7 and later, add the JAR for the UDF to the Drill CLASSPATH.
+2. Add the JAR for the UDF to the Drill CLASSPATH.
 In earlier versions of Drill, place the JAR file in the `/jars/3rdparty` directory of the Drill installation on all nodes running a Drillbit.
 3. On each Drill node in the cluster, restart the Drillbit.
    `<drill installation directory>/bin/drillbit.sh restart`